MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-migration-admin-role.md

 **Question:**  I created a new user account in the Microsoft Admin Center, and assigned the Migration Admin role.
 Can I access existing projects?
 Answer:  Yes, provided you access Migration Manager from the Microsoft Admin Center, not the Sharepoint Admin Center.

-**Question:**
+**Question:**  Does this apply to all migration scenarios suppored by Migration Manager?
-Answer:  The Migration Admin role can be used for our supported cloud migrations:  GoogleDrive, Box, Dropbox, and Egnyte.
+Answer:  The Migration Admin role can be used only for our supported cloud migrations:  Google Drive, Box, Dropbox, and Egnyte.

 **Question:**  I currently have my migration team assigned with the SharePoint Admin role.
 Can I just continue using that?
-Answer:  Yes, the Migration Admin role is not required.
-However, it helps managing who has access easier, but targeting just the functionality needed for creating and managing migration projects.
+Answer:  Yes, using the Migration Admin role is not required.
+However, it helps managing who has access easier by providing access to only the functionality needed for creating and managing migration projects.